GlaxoSmithKline unit joins patent pool for AIDS drugs

 The Medicines Patent Pool (MPP), launched in 2010 by the UNITAID health financing system that is funded by a levy on airline tickets, aims to address the remaining gap by getting patent holders to share know-how with makers of cheap generic drugs.

-In the case of ViiV, a key pediatric medicine known as abacavir will be made available to generic manufacturers which will be able to take a license to make and sell it in 118 poor countries, the patent pool said on Wednesday.
+In the case of ViiV, a key paediatric medicine known as abacavir will be made available to generic manufacturers which will be able to take a licence to make and sell it in 118 poor countries, the patent pool said on Wednesday.

 There are 3.4 million children living with HIV worldwide but only 562,000 have access to medicines.
 Treating them is challenging because many drugs are not adapted for use in children.